chipjarred/Async/README.md

 Here, we query for a value by accessing the `.value` property, and for an error via the `.error` property.
 These properties *only* return when the future is ready, meaning that `foo` has either returned a value or thrown an error.
 Until then, they just block, waiting for `foo` to complete.
 When `foo` does complete, if it returns a value, `.value` will contain that value, and `.error` will be `nil`.
 If `foo` throws an error, then `.value` will be `nil`, and `.error` will contain the error.

-This blocking behavior is useful if the next bit of code depends on value returned by `foo`, but it can be a problem if we could do other work while we wait for the `Future` to be ready, because it stops our current thread in its tracks until `foo` is done, in which case, we didn't get much value from using `async`.
-For this reason the ability to determine if the `Future` is ready without blocking is essential.
+This blocking behavior is useful if the next bit of code depends on the value returned by `foo`, but it can be a problem if we could do other work while we wait for the `Future` to be ready, because it stops our current thread in its tracks until `foo` is done, in which case, we don't get much value from using `async`.
+For this reason, the ability to determine if the `Future` is ready without blocking is essential.
 You can do this with the `.isReady` property:

     let future = async { return try foo() }